webplatform/docs-wpd/Infrastructure/reports/201503/index.md

 ;NGINX ''(new since 2014)'': A Web Server and Proxy software.
 We will eventually use NGINX instead of apache in a near future ;Apache: The original web server software.
 ;php-fpm ''(new since 2014)'': A PHP execution environment that NGINX connects to to server dynamic pages.
 Currently in use with Piwik
-;Ubuntu: We were originally using past "long time support" ("LTS") versions 10.04 and 12.04.
-All our infrastructure is now using latest LTS 14.04
+;Ubuntu: We were originally running on two different versions of Ubuntu 10.04 and 12.04.
+While both are "Long Term Support" we weren’t running on the same version for every servers, and also had no automatic install of security updates.
+Since mid-2014 all servers uses the same version — Ubuntu 14.04 LTS — and automatic security updates

 === Software we are currently evaluating to use ===